In which career can you have the biggest positive impact on the world?

 Apply this method given our own view of global priorities and current knowledge, to produce a list of 5 key categories of high-impact careers.

-We’ll also list some especially promising (but also highly competitive) “priority paths”.
+List some especially promising (but also highly competitive) “priority paths”.

 Link to some tips for people who already have significant experience.